 You may want to file an amended petition.
 If so, you may be required by the Tax Court Rules to file a motion asking for leave to do so.
 If you are permitted to file an amended petition, you should indicate the additional facts and arguments in the amended petition.

 You should mail a signed original and one copy of any document to the Tax Court.
 You also should send to the attorney representing the IRS a copy of any document you mail to the Tax Court.
 Do not forget to include your name and docket number at the top of any document you want to file with the Tax Court.
 However, do not include your Social Security Number on any document (other than Form 4) you file with the Tax Court.
 Do include your docket number on any documents you mail to the Court.

-Docket records are available through the Tax Court's Web site.
-The Docket Inquiry System provides easy access to docket records by allowing you to search using a docket number, individual party name, or corporate name keyword.
-Docket entries are updated Monday through Friday at approximately 6 p.m.
-(Eastern time).
-Orders issued or entered and decisions entered after March 1, 2008, and Tax Court and memorandum opinions starting September 25, 1995 (summary opinions starting January 1, 2001), are available to the public through the Tax Court’s Web site without registration for electronic access.
+Docket records are available through the Tax Court's website.
+The Court’s case management system DAWSON provides easy access to docket records by allowing you to search using a docket number or individual party name.
+Orders issued or entered and decisions entered after March 1, 2008, and Tax Court and memorandum opinions starting September 25, 1995 (summary opinions starting January 1, 2001), are available to the public through the Tax Court’s website without registration for electronic access.

 A motion is a request filed by one of the parties asking the Tax Court to take some action or asking the Tax Court to direct the other party to do something.